dphdmn/ImageElo/README.md

-# ImageElo: Interactive Image Sorting with Elo Rating
+# ImageElo: Organize Your Images with Elo Rating

-ImageElo is a powerful Python script designed to help you organize your image folder interactively using the Elo rating system.
-With ImageElo, you can easily compare and sort your images by comparing them in pairs.
+ImageElo is an interactive Python script that helps you sort and organize your image collection using the Elo rating system.
+Easily compare images in pairs and let ImageElo do the rest!

 ## ⚠️ Caution: Backup Your Files Before Running ⚠️

-**Important:** Before running this script on your actual image files, it is crucial to create a backup of your entire image folder.
-The script has the capability to rename files, which could potentially lead to data loss or other unintended issues.
+**Before you begin:** Create a backup of your entire image folder.
+ImageElo can rename files, so it's better to be safe and avoid any data loss or issues.

 ## How to Use

-Using ImageElo is straightforward.
-Follow these steps:

 1. **Setup**:
    - Place the Python script (or exe file) in the same folder as your image collection.

-2. **Navigation**:
+2. **Run the Script**:
    - Open a terminal or command prompt.
-   - Navigate to the directory where the script and images are located.
+   - Navigate to the folder where the script and images are located.

-3. **Running the Script**:
+3. **Execute the Script**:
-   - Execute the script by either:
-     - Running it without any arguments (if the script is in the same folder as the images).
+   - Run the script without any arguments if it's in the same folder as your images.
-     - Specifying the image folder as an attribute (if the script is located elsewhere).
+   - Alternatively, specify the image folder as an attribute if the script is located elsewhere.

-4. **Managing Image Files**:
+4. **Sorting Fun**:
+   - ImageElo presents image pairs for comparison.
+Choose which one you prefer or find more appealing.

+5. **Flexible Management**:
-   - You have the flexibility to add or delete image files between different sessions.
+   - Add or delete image files between sessions to keep your collection up to date.
-   - New images are given a default Elo value of 1000, regardless of their names (Elo is not parsed from the image file).
+   - New images receive a default Elo value of 1000, no matter their names.

-5. **Important Note**:
+6. **Important Progress Note**:
-   - Avoid deleting the "gameElo.txt" file, as doing so will reset your progress.
+   - Do not delete "gameElo.txt" to preserve your progress.
-   - When you rerun the script, it will check the folder for new or deleted files and resume the progress from the 'gameElo.txt' file.
+   - When you run the script again, it picks up from where you left off, considering new and deleted files.
-   - When the script is run again without "gameElo.txt," all files will be renamed, and they will get a default Elo value of 1000.

-6. **Understanding Game Progress**:
+7. **Understanding Elo Rating**:
-   - The game's progress is determined by Elo values assigned to each image, stored in the "gameElo.txt" dictionary.
+   - Elo values are stored in "gameElo.txt" for each image.
-   - The file names of the images are purely for visual sorting purposes and have no impact on Elo values.
+   - Image filenames are for visual sorting only and don't affect Elo ratings.
-   - Renaming a file will not affect its Elo value; instead, it will be treated as an unknown image with an initial Elo of 1000 on the next run.
+   - Renaming an image won't change its Elo value, it will be treated as new on the next run.

-7. **Merging different elo folders**:
-   - Merging is not natively supported for now, so it's best to locate all images in one folder before using the script.
-   - If you wish to include additional images from another session or a different folder while keeping their elo values, manually modify the values in "gameElo.txt" to merge them.
+8. **Merging Elo Folders**:
+   - To merge images from different folders while retaining their Elo values:
+     - Manually modify "gameElo.txt" with the new image data.
-   - Otherwise, new files will be considered fresh with an initial Elo of 1000.
+     - All other files, not specified in "gameElo.txt", will start with a default Elo of 1000.

-Before applying ImageElo to your actual image collection, we strongly advise testing it on a small set of dummy files to ensure everything works as expected.
+Before running ImageElo on your precious image collection, test it on a small set of dummy files to familiarize yourself with the process.

-Remember that we welcome contributions and issue reports to enhance the functionality and stability of ImageElo.
-Whether you encounter problems or have suggestions for improvements, feel free to create a pull request or open an issue.
+We welcome contributions and issue reports to enhance ImageElo's functionality and stability.
+If you encounter any problems or have exciting ideas for improvements, feel free to create a pull request or open an issue.
 Happy image organizing! 📸